yorgos-ai/pet-adoption/README.md

 | Adminer     | 8080  | 127.0.0.1  | http://127.0.0.1:8080  | Adminer UI              |
 <!-- | PostgreSQL  | 5432  | 127.0.0.1  | http://127.0.0.1:5432  | Postgres database       | -->

+> [!NOTE]
+> You might have to manually set the port-forwarding from your machine in order to be able to access the URL links above.

 ## Workflow orchestration with Prefect
 This project uses Prefect to orchestration and deploy the workflows.